The rise of HIPAA-certified telehealth

 In an article talking about the similarities between LIS and LIMS, On Now Digital lists many of these commonalities:

-An LIS or LIMS should equally be able to integrate with lab analyzers and third-party software ranging from systems in use within the lab, at provider's offices and insurance companies, or at state regulatory bodies, for example.
+An LIS or LIMS should equally be able to integrate with lab analyzers and third-party software ranging from systems in use within the lab, at provider's offices and insurance companies, or at state regulatory bodies.

 As the functionality of advanced lab software expands, and as leading LIS and LIMS platforms converge, people will continue to use the terms interchangeably.